Share this article

 Dog-friendly coffee shops San Francisco

 Our guide to dog-friendly San Francisco wouldn’t be complete without a pit stop at the dog-friendly coffee shops San Francisco has to offer.
-So, fancy a coffee?
-Take a look below for cafes that’ll welcome you and your canine companion.
+Take a look below for cafes that’ll welcome you and your canine companion — always ask a staff member before finding a seat, as rules can change.

-Want to meet a friend for brunch in the city but not sure where you can bring your pooch?
-Check out these dog-friendly San Francisco brunch spots below.
+Want to meet a friend for brunch in the city but not sure where you can bring your pup, too?
+Check out these dog-friendly San Francisco brunch spots below, and always check with a staff member before finding a seat with your dog.

 Golden Gate park

 San Fran’s Golden Gate Park is a must for locals and visitors alike.
-It’s a park popular with pet parents, boasting a dog play area made especially for pet owners and their canine companions.
+It’s popular with pet parents, boasting a dog play area made especially for pet owners and their canine companions.

 Location: 6335 Fulton St, San Francisco, CA 94121, United States